ambeloe/chromium_getter/README.txt

-no arguments as of now; only downloads the windows 64 bit chromium
+downloads the latest version of chromium for win x64

+arguments:
+	norun: if present, the installer isnt run after downloading

 outputs installer to {current dir}/mini_installer_{LAST_CHANGE}.exe